P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Conclusion

+The \ac{PTP} evaluation confirmed synchronization accuracy within tens of nanoseconds across multiple hops, and the scalability analysis demonstrates support for 39000 ternary \ac{tGCL} \ac{MAT} entries and more than 8196 flows, covering the requirements of current industrial deployments.

 Compared with existing ASIC- and FPGA-based TSN platforms, P4-TAS offers similar configurability in terms of time granularity, but additionally exposes internal delays that directly affect scheduling precision.
-This transparency allows schedules to be designed with awareness of hardware-induced deviations, something not possible with today’s black-box hardware.
-Moreover, P4-TAS supports line rates up to \qty{400}{Gb/s} per port and seamless \ac{DetNet}/\ac{TSN} translation, extending applicability from industrial and automotive networks to high-throughput environments such as data centers and carrier backbones
+This transparency allows schedules to be designed with awareness of hardware-induced deviations, difficult to achieve with today’s black-box hardware.
+Moreover, P4-TAS supports line rates up to \qty{400}{\gbps} per port and seamless \ac{DetNet}/\ac{TSN} translation, extending applicability from industrial and automotive networks to high-throughput environments such as data centers and carrier backbones.

 Future work will focus on improving scalability, for example by optimizing range-to-ternary usage, and on investigating how delay characterization can be incorporated into scheduling algorithms to increase robustness against hardware-level variability.
 Further, we will explore the integration of P4-TAS into a \ac{PTP}-synchronized multi-hop \ac{TSN} testbed to validate gate scheduling and latency guarantees under realistic \ac{TSN}-specific traffic patterns.